DataDog/chaos-controller/ebpf/disk-failure/README.md

 # bpf-disk-failure
-This eBPF program catchs openat syscalls and replace its return by -ENOENT.
-The goal is to fake disk failures.
+This code is a BPF program used to intercept system calls and inject errors.
+It is used to prevent certain processes from accessing certain files.
+It defines a target process and a filter path, and if the process is trying to open a file that matches the filter path, an -ENOENT error will be injected, preventing the process from opening the file.
 This library is based on in Golang using [libbpfgo](http://github.com/aquasecurity/libbpfgo).

 ## Install Go

 See [the Go documentation](https://golang.org/doc/install)

+## Prerequisites

+- :warning: Linux kernel >= 5.x (tested on Ubuntu 22.10) with the `CONFIG_BPF_KPROBE_OVERRIDE` option enabled

-## Install packages
+### Install packages

 ```sh
 sudo apt-get update